chazzka/clanekcathedral/clanek.md

 Usually, this has to be known beforehand.
 This parameter has a huge impact on the final result of the detection.
 However, this is a problem because the anomalies in our dataset appear randomly and hence the proportion varies, plus, the anomalies are not present in the original dataset.
-Using this parameter we can, however, s
+Using this parameter we can, however, deal with datasets already containing some portion of anomalies during learning.

-Other notable parameters with huge impact on the result are *number of estimators*, *max samples* and *max features*.
-This kind of issue is widely known amongst AutoML community.
-Some tools have already been implemented that try to deal with the issue of automatic hyperparameter tuning, namely H20 (h2o.ai) or AutoGluon (auto.gluon.ai).
+That can easily happen especially during the testing phasis of the development.

 Ukážeme si experiment, co dělá isolation forest kde se pokusime forestu nacpat nové data a budeme čekat že je označí dobře ale blbost, neoznačí.
 Vysvěltíme v pár větách jak isolation forest funguje v principu, spíš obecně jak funguje ta myšenka outlier detection a že to rozhodně není co chceme